davidrebollo92/currency-exchange/README.md

 ### Documentation

 Convert currencies by entering the exchange rate with a precision of 6 decimal places.
+It also allows you to get the exchange rate between two amounts.
+This package is supported by currency.js.

 The package consists of two functions: